EL YUNQUE © 2002Cuba

-Photographic Story Thirty miles from Baracoa is the mountain of El Yunque (The Anvil).
+Thirty miles from Baracoa is the mountain of El Yunque (The Anvil).
 It is approximately 1,725 feet high and has been used for centuries by sailors as a visual indicator for finding the bay at Baracoa.
 We were visiting the outskirts of Baracoa when I saw El Yunque in the distance.
 I thought it was strange that it had such a flat top and wondered if man had leveled the mountain.
 I was told by locals that it had been that way since the beginning of time.
 I felt that the history of the mountain and its unusual shape deserved a photograph.
-Digital – Archival Pigment Print This photograph was taken with an analog large format camera.
-After Clyde develops the negative, the film is scanned and edited in a computer program mimicking his darkroom techniques.
-The photograph is printed on an Epson Stylus 4800 or 11880 printer.
-Clyde uses archival Ultra-chrome K3 ink and prints on archival Harman Hahnemuhle paper.
-The limited-edition photograph is then mounted and matted to current archival standards.
+This photograph is printed on a large format Epson printer using genuine Epson ink and archival Harman Hahnemuhle paper.
+Each photograph is digitally signed, then mounted and matted to current archival standards.
 This is a limited edition series and each photograph is numbered.